 Becky has gained relevant experience as both an Operations Leader and Human Resources Leader in multi-unit, multi-state capacities such as Target Corporation, Burlington Stores, Amazon and Health Care organizations.
 She holds a Bachelor’s Degree of Science in Business Management.

 When she isn’t working with our hospitals, Becky enjoys doing projects around the house with her husband and spending time outdoors walking, hiking and paddleboarding.
 Becky and her husband, Carlton, live just outside Philadelphia in the mushroom capital of the world!
 Most of their time is spent catering and loving their eight-year-old chocolate lab, Miles, who rules the household.

-Jonathan Karchner is VPP’s Acquisition Analytics Manager, working with the Business Development team creating financial models and conducting due diligence for prospective partner hospitals.
+Jonathan Karchner is VPP’s Director of Business Development, working with the Business Development team creating financial models and conducting due diligence for prospective partner hospitals.

 An avid Temple Owls fan, Jonathan holds a BBA in Finance from Temple University’s Fox School of Business.

 In his free time, Jonathan enjoys fishing in the Pocono Mountains or at the Jersey Shore, attending Temple University sporting events, or making the rounds at Philadelphia’s hottest new restaurants.
 He lives in Philadelphia with his wife and Long Haired German Shepard, Xena.

 Savanna Carroll serves VPP’s Senior Analyst, Business Development.
 In her role, Savanna analyzes financial statements to ensure accurate reporting and makes necessary adjustments, as well as provides insights on how our hospitals can improve profitability.
 She earned a BA in Accounting, Finance and Economics from the California University of Pennsylvania.
 In her previous role she served as a Property Accounting Analyst for SandsPoint Capital Advisors.